 I’m very glad we’d arrived early.
 As we walked across the car park we watched people circling the car park nearest the shop (we were parked behind that on the top of the multi-story car park where the motorhomes were directed to park, although we noticed on our way back that a lot of motorhomes had miraculously become coaches and had parked beside the shop in the coach park!
-We’re still far too British obeying all the signs!)
+We’re far too British and still obeying all the signs!)

 It was interesting to see the change in landscape as we drove along.
-Ullared was lush but with large rocky areas and a bit further along the landscape became very pastoral, as we drove past a meandering river we saw a cow standing in the water drinking, she could have been in a painting by Constable.
+Ullared was lush but with large rocky areas and a bit further along the landscape became very pastoral, as we drove past a meandering river we saw a cow standing in the water drinking, she could easily have been in a painting by Constable.

-He drove us back down the windy road and the SAT NAV tried to send us down an extremely narrow lane into the town but luckily we missed the turning so Darren decided to see where the next (wider) road went, it took us into the town as we’d hoped.
+He drove us back down the windy road and the SAT NAV tried to send us down an extremely narrow lane into the town but luckily we missed the turning so Darren decided to see where the next (wider) road went.
+It took us into the town as we’d hoped.

-We decided not to drive down to the harbour car park which was looking rather full and found a large parking area a bit further away but there was a huge sign which said ‘Buses’ on one side and ‘No Motorhomes’ on the other side where a couple of cars (and later a van) were parked.
+We decided not to drive down to the harbour car park, which was looking rather full, and found a large parking area a bit further away but there was a huge sign which said ‘Buses’ on one side and ‘No Motorhomes’ on the other side where a couple of cars (and later a van) were parked.
 By this time Darren had had his fill of Mölle so he turned the van around and was all for heading off to our next destination when I noticed a large white van parked further along the road on the other side of the bay so he parked our van up there making sure we weren’t obscuring anyone’s view from their house.
 Nevertheless we still got the ‘stink eye’ from a man sitting on his terrace a bit further along the road as we walked past, so I smiled and waved to him.

-It was a free car park but it said you could only stay 4 hours which was confusing as we’d found it in a ställplats book.
+It was a free car park but it said you could only stay four hours which was confusing as we’d found it in a ställplats book.
 Darren went over and spoke to a man who’d parked his motorhome there and he said he’d stayed there three times and it was perfectly fine to do so.

 After we’d eaten we went for a walk to see what was on the other side of the hedge.
 It was wonderful!
-There was a cycle path and a promenade then a wide grassy area which ran along beside that, behind that were sand dunes and the sea.
+There was a cycle path and a promenade then a wide grassy area which ran along beside that.
+Behind that were sand dunes and the sea.
 There were people dancing to salsa music on a wooden platform set up for activities and lots of people swimming and lazing on the beach.

 As we walked along the promenade we saw a pier with steps going down into the crystal clear water at intervals along it.
-I went down the steps and paddled, the water was lovely and warm and I could see little fish moving around on the sand, Darren told me they were mud skippers (he thinks they were similar to the fish our friend Bryony pointed out to him while they were diving).
+I went down the steps and paddled, the water was lovely and warm and I could see little fish moving around on the sand.
+Darren told me they were mud skippers (he thinks they were similar to the fish our friend Bryony pointed out to him while they were diving).

 The sun was starting to set so I took lots of pictures from under the pier and on top of it.
 I watched a water skier doing fancy tricks in the distance and when we looked over to the right of the pier we could see the amazing twisted tower block that I’d seen on the Malmö tourism site, I couldn’t believe my luck that we could actually see it from where we’d parked.